INCALAB-PREC/HPV16-linpred/2_Build_Lineage_Model.md

 fit.rf <- caret::train(Lineage~., data=dataset, method="rf", metric=metric, trControl=control)
 ```

-A total of 3 SNPs were excluded from the model since they don’t belong
-to any gene.

 ## Which is the best model?

-To assess HPV16 lineage, we built 5 different models with the 52
+To assess HPV16 lineage, we built 5 different models with the 56
 Lineage-related SNPs and based on different training-test algorithms:
 Random Forest (RF), Support Vector Machine (SVM), K-nearest neighbour
 (KNN), Classification and Regression Trees (CART), and latent Dirichlet